axiros/docutools/src/lcdoc/mkdocs/lp/plugs/python/pyplugs/comments/docs/index.md

 Adds a Comments Section, using [`utteranc.es`](https://utteranc.es/)

-The comments are hosted by github issues and fetched via a central bot.
+The comments are hosted by github issues and fetched via a central bot at `utteranc.es`.

 !!! important
     - Based on a central bot
-    - Works for public repos hosted on github exclusively.
+    - Works for public repos hosted on github *exclusively*.

 ## Features

-- Supports mkdocs materials' `nav.instant`, i.e. comments sections are (re-)loaded on nav clicks.
+- Supports mkdocs materials' [`navigation.instant`](https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation/), i.e. comments sections are (re-)loaded on nav clicks.
 - Supports hiding the comments within collapsed details sections

 ## Syntax